|

 its excesses are not subject to the regulation of conscience."

-"Directors of such companies, being the managers rather of other
+"Directors of companies, being managers of another' assets, cannot

-it with the same anxious vigilance partners in a private copartnery frequently
+be expected to watch over them with the same anxious vigilance partners as a

 A monopoly granted